CraftAcademyLabs/coach-guides/weeks/week_8_9.md

 ### Week 8
 - **Monday:**
+  - [ ] Morning: Go over the check list from the Christmas break - all coaches [focus on if they finished the React portfolio]
+  - [ ] Morning: Introduction to Cooper challenge in React - Thomas + all coaches
+  - [ ] Afternoon: Introduction to testing?

+- **Tuesday:**
+  - [ ] **TBA**

+- **Wednesday:**
   - [ ] Morning: Introduction to News Room Challenge - Thomas (Create slides)
   - [ ] Morning: Students start the Design Sprint - Recap of the Design Sprint and intro to Epics (introduce prioritization and voting, tasks = AC) - Faraz (Tell them about including lo-fi/mock up in PT but also to the PR once they have worked on it)

-- **Tuesday:**
-  - [ ] Design sprint day 2 (1 team)
+  - [ ] Morning: Workshop on [Scrum](http://www.scrumguides.org/) (release quiz on CraftEd) - Thomas
+  - [ ] Afternoon: Teams present their project plans (PT, lo-fi's and Mock Up's) - All coaches
    - [ ] Morning: Agile Methodologies Intro - Thomas (Agile Mindset slides) **Crafting an MVP slides on drive/Agile**
   - [ ] Afternoon: Product owner intro (Recorded video for students to watch) - Recording
   - [ ] Afternoon: Workshop on story prioritization and voting - Thomas + Faraz

-  - [ ] Early Birds finishes their design Sprint and present their project plans (PT, lo-fi's and Mock Up's)

-- **Wednesday:**
-  - [ ] Design sprint day 3
-  - [ ] Morning: Workshop on [Scrum](http://www.scrumguides.org/) (release quiz on CaX) - Thomas
-  - [ ] Afternoon: Teams present their project plans (PT, lo-fi's and Mock Up's) - All coaches

 - **Thursday:**
   - [ ] Morning: Multiple OAuth providers - Oliver - Code review demo